Faculty of Law

 Email Address: email@example.com

 Academic Staff: Please refer to the Faculty website at umanitoba.ca/faculties/law

 The Master of Laws is a thesis-based program designed for completion in one year after the completion of a three year J.D. program.
 The program consists of participation in the Graduate Legal Theory Seminar, two additional courses and completion of a substantial thesis.
 Further details are available through the LL.M. website.
 Applicants should also consult the Faculty of Graduate Studies website.

 Equivalent academic courses completed at recognized universities elsewhere will be considered.
 For all admission requirements please refer to the first year information on the website.

 Robson Hall, Faculty of Law, offers a three year J.D. program that starts with the fundamental doctrinal courses that allow students to acquire a solid foundation in law.
-From the foundational courses, students can move into legal specialties of their choice, or choose to pursue a J.D. concentrating on Indigenous law, business law, or human rights.
+From the foundational courses, students can move into legal specialties of their choice, or choose to pursue a J.D. concentrating on Indigenous law, business law, human rights, or Access to Justice in French.
 Clinical legal education has been a part of the J.D. program since the early 1970s and students develop lawyering skills under faculty guidance, expanding their perspectives and ethical understanding of the role of practicing lawyers.
 Scholarship and research is built into the J.D. program so students have an opportunity to develop a critical understanding of law and its development.